Watson, Australian Capital Territory: Features

 Located in Watson is a local shopping centre and several schools, television studios and motels.
 The former Watson High School now houses the Canberra Technology Park which includes the Academy of Interactive Entertainment (AIE) as a tenant.
 Rosary Catholic Primary School is located in Watson, as is the Signadou campus of the Australian Catholic University.
 There is also Majura Primary School (originally Watson Primary School) which is well known for its annual Spring Carnival.

-One of Canberra's two former drive-in theatres, the Starlight Drive-in, was located on the Federal Highway in Watson.
+The Canberra Hog Farm operated from 1929 to 1956 on a large section of what is now north Watson.
+One of Canberra's two former drive-in theatres, the Starlight Drive-in, was located on part of the former hog farm site, on the Federal Highway in Watson.
 The site has now been redeveloped as a medium-density housing complex, although the drive-in's sign remains.

 Also located in the suburb are Prime7 television studios, The Ted Noffs Foundation, the Academy of Interactive Entertainment, Canberra Potters Society, a C3 Church, YWAM (Youth with a Mission) and a BP service station.
 CTC-TV (now Southern Cross 10), was located in the suburb from 1974 until June 2020 when the Watson studios were demolished and the station relocated to Fyshwick.